JoshLoecker/GirlsCodeLincoln/Spring 2024/README.md

 ## Lesson 18 - Manipulating Images

 ### Learning Objectives
+- **Introduction to Image Processing with Python and Pillow:** Understand the significance of automating image editing tasks for efficiency.
+Learn about the Pillow module, a third-party Python library, and its role in interacting with digital image files.
+Gain knowledge of the functions provided by Pillow for tasks such as cropping, resizing, and editing the content of images.
+Acquire the skills to install the Pillow module using pip and understand the versioning considerations.
+- **Basic Concepts of Image Representation and Manipulation:** Comprehend the fundamental concepts of digital images, including pixels, RGBA values, and x- and y-coordinates.
+Explore common image formats, such as JPEG and PNG, and understand how the pillow module can handle these formats.
+Learn about the Image object in Pillow, including how it stores dimensions and supports methods for image manipulations.
+Gain proficiency in using methods like crop(), copy(), paste(), resize(), rotate(), and transpose() for common image operations.
+- **Advanced Image Editing and Drawing with Pillow:** Explore advanced image editing capabilities provided by Pillow, including drawing shapes like points, lines, rectangles, ellipses, and polygons.
+Understand how to draw text onto an image with customizable typeface and font size using Pillow's ImageDraw methods.
+Learn the process of saving edited images using the save() method of the Image object.
+Recognize the cost-effective alternative Python offers for batch processing of images, highlighting the capabilities of Python scripts in comparison to expensive applications like Photoshop.

 ### Weekly Projects
 - [Extending and Fixing the Chapter Project Programs](./Lesson%2018%20-%20Manipulating%20Images/extending_and_fixing_the_chapter_project_programs.py)